DS3a/iGrow/README.md

 If you don't have fusion you can view the model over here : https://a360.co/3f2D6pQ (we recommend using the Fusion 360 app for better performance, and accuracy.
-The web app provided by Fusion 360 doesn't render the model properly) The sensors on iGrow are <talk about sensors, and how we plan on maintaining the atmosphereic conditions required to grow the plant>
+The web app provided by Fusion 360 doesn't render the model properly) The sensors on iGrow are a BME280 pressure, temperature, and humidity sensor.
+A DS18B20 digital thermal probe, Analog PH Sensor Kit for detecting the pH of growing medium.
+A Halo light with a bunch of adjustable LED tubelights for growth of plant and good lighting conditions for the two cameras (Top view, and Side View), as well as to emulate sunlight, and nourish the plant, and make sure photosyenthesis can take place.
+We can make corrections to the structure of the stem, (if needed) by changing the intensities of the leds in such a way so as to make the plant grow properly.

 the sensor outputs, and other things were simulated using a random generator from numpy in the project called grover.
 You can view the source code, and run it if you want in the folder called grover, using the command <br> <b>python main.py</b><br>